 A New York woman traveling solo was murdered a few weeks ago in Istanbul, Turkey, and it has people going crazy about her decision to travel by herself.
-The comments people are leaving on articles, like the ones found here, are infuriating.
+The comments people are leaving on articles about the tragedy are infuriating.
 According to these people, women are just crazy to even consider traveling solo, the world is incredibly unsafe, Muslim countries especially, and that Americans are targets no matter where they go.
 I can pretty much guarantee most, if not all, of those comments came from people who have little to no experience traveling.

 I have traveled by myself in several countries, a few of which are Muslim countries, and I never once felt unsafe for being a woman, an American , or solo.
 On the other hand, I have often encountered people who are more helpful and friendly than those at home.
 Here are just a few of the places where I’ve traveled solo.

 I wouldn’t be the person I am today if I had let my fear of solo travel take over.
 I will continue to encourage others to travel solo because it’s a wonderful experience.
 Yes, there are risks in this world, but those risks exist whether you’re male or female, traveling solo or in a group, or at home.
 Almost all of the safety rules out there apply to both men and women, whether you’re traveling by yourself or not.